 We found 6 immunologists who accept Humana Basic 6850/HMO Premier near Arlington Heights, IL.

-Dr. Sol Drapkin's areas of specialization are allergy & immunology and adult allergy; he sees patients in Evanston, IL, Chicago, IL, and Des Plaines, IL.
-Dr. Drapkin has indicated that his clinical interests include sinusitis (sinus infection), asthma, and hives (uritcaria).
-He is rated 5.0 stars out of 5 by his patients.
-He is in-network for Aetna EPO, Blue Cross/Blue Shield, Coventry, and more.
-Dr. Drapkin attended Mount Sinai School of Medicine and subsequently trained at Rush University Medical Center for residency.
+Dr. Sol Drapkin is a specialist in allergy & immunology and adult allergy.
+He works in Evanston, IL, Chicago, IL, and Des Plaines, IL.
+He graduated from Mount Sinai School of Medicine and then he performed his residency at Rush University Medical Center.
+His areas of expertise consist of sinusitis (sinus infection), asthma, and hives (uritcaria).
+Patients rated Dr. Drapkin highly, giving him an average of 5.0 stars out of 5.
+He honors Aetna EPO, Blue Cross/Blue Shield, and Coventry, as well as other insurance carriers.
 In addition to English, he speaks Hebrew.
-His hospital/clinic affiliations include Alexian Brothers Health System (ABHS), NorthShore University HealthSystem, and Swedish Covenant Hospital.
-Dr. Drapkin has an open panel.
+Dr. Drapkin is affiliated with Alexian Brothers Health System (ABHS), NorthShore University HealthSystem, and Swedish Covenant Hospital.
+He has an open panel.

 Clinical interests: Sinusitis, Asthma, Allergies, Hives